readthedocs/readthedocs.org/docs/user/guides/subprojects.rst

 This allows you to override the URL that is used to access it, giving more control over how you want to structure your projects.

-You can set your subproject's project name and slug however you want, but we suggest prefixing it with the name of the main project.
+You can set your subproject's project name and :term:`slug` however you want, but we suggest prefixing it with the name of the main project.

 Typically, a subproject is created with a ``<mainproject>-`` prefix,